krupeshxebia/The-Boring-Flutter-Development-Show/Episode 3 - Testing & Networking/README.md

 # The Boring Flutter Development Show [Episode 3]

-This one has got little steep and robust episode, <br>
-We learnt how to do testing in flutter and there is this immutable class generator library built_value, built_collection, it creates a immmutable class for us with getters and lots of interesting stuff.
+In this episode we completed autogenerating of our abstract class and serialization methods<br>
+We did network testing for both : list of ids and fetching articles <br>
+Then we wrapped up by adding few articles using Future builder to our app UI. <br>

+PS (We missed Philip in this episode!)

-Below is the command to run the immutable class builder
+Below is the command to run the immutable class and serializer builder
 ```
 flutter packages pub run build_runner build
 ```